KPU-AGC/py-simRAD/README.md

 ## Usage
 ### 1. Catalysis: Generating fragment positions
 Before visualization, exporting, or any other summarization of the restriction fragment data, restriction fragment positions must first be generated.
 ```
 python src/py_simRAD.py catalyze \
     "raw-data/Trichoderma_atroviride_genomic.fna" \
     --enzymes "HhaI;HindIII;NotI"
 ```

 This will generate a directory containing files (`.pos`) of restriction fragment position data for each enzyme and enzyme pair.
 These files are meant to be used as input for each of the export or summary options.

+### 2. Export (reference-required)
+The output produced by the python program are just restriction fragment positions per chromosome.
+For some fancier output related to the reference sequence, there is a special export function that requires an input of a reference sequence.

-### 2A.
+#### 2A.
 Export FASTA
-After generation of fragment positions, these positions can be further filtered and exported into FASTA format.
+One such type of export is FASTA export.
+This command will generate a multi-FASTA of fragments ranging from 300-600 bp.
 ```
 python src/py_simRAD.py export \
     "raw-data/Trichoderma_atroviride_genomic.fna" \